What Accreditation Means

 Most importantly, our accreditation demonstrates our ongoing commitment to improving patient care.
 It means that delivering high quality care to you and all our patients is our top priority.

-Top 5 Inspiring Workplaces of North America for 2023 in Government and Non-Profit
+Inspiring Workplaces of North America 2024 Government & Non-profit Category

-Primary Health Network is honored to be recognized as one of the top five organizations in the Government and Non-Profit category by Inspiring Workplaces, a renowned platform that celebrates exemplary workplaces worldwide.
+Primary Health Network is honored to be recognized as an Inspiring Workplaces award winning organization in the Government and Non-Profit category by Inspiring Workplaces, a renowned platform that celebrates exemplary workplaces worldwide.
 Inspiring Workplaces is dedicated to celebrating organizations that foster a positive work environment, prioritize employee well-being, and inspire their teams to achieve greatness.
 Through their rigorous evaluation process, they identify organizations that excel at creating a culture of innovation, engagement, and empowerment.
-Primary Health Network’s inclusion in the prestigious top five list in the Government and Non-Profit category is a testament to the organization’s unwavering commitment to its employees’ well-being as well as its mission to provide high-quality healthcare services to the community.
+Primary Health Network’s participation in this prestigious list is a testament to the organization’s unwavering commitment to its employees’ well-being as well as its mission to provide high-quality healthcare services to the community.

 Joint Commission Accredited